Security Team

 • Rate limiting issues without real impact

-• Best practice recommendations without a specific exploit
+• Generic best-practice recommendations without a concrete exploit

 How to report a vulnerability